 If you have found a bug and fixed it yourself you can submit this patch also.
-Again, the lovely trac ticketsystem at https://trac.osgeo.org/qgis/ has this type as well.
-Select patch from the type-menu.
+Again, the lovely trac ticketsystem at http://hub.qgis.org/projects/quantum-gis/issues has this type as well.
+Select patch from the typemenu.
 Someone of the developers will review it and apply it to QGIS.